kjotoole/cachechu/trunk/readme.txt

     3. Stats shows the statistics for each supported network, if enabled.

-    4. Hosts shows the IP, port, client, timestamp, and age of hosts for each network.
+    4. Hosts shows the country (if GeoIP present), IP, port, client, timestamp, and age of hosts for each network.

-    5. Services shows the country (if geoip present), URL, IP, client, timestamp of caches for each network.
+    5. Services shows the country (if GeoIP present), URL, IP, client, timestamp of caches for each network.

 V. Compatibility